 This is especially true if you’re exploring at night.
 Having a mediocre flashlight that doesn’t light your path can put your safety at risk.

-Even if you explore during the day, you can never rely on their being enough light in the building you’re exploring.
+Even if you explore during the day, you can never rely on there being enough light in the building you’re exploring.

 There will be certain areas where sunlight doesn’t enter and not having a flashlight to illuminate where you’re walking can be a fatal mistake.